Trahloc/midi-qol/README.md

  The effect does not need to be present on the actor to be processed.

+  #### Overtime using @fields.
-  **If you are applying the effect via using an item** @ fields are ambiguous, should they refer to the caster or the target?
+  If you are applying the effect via using an item, `@fields` are ambiguous, should they refer to the caster or the target?
 There are reasons to have both interpretations, an ongoing saving throw should refer to the caster, e.g. ```saveDC=@attributes.spelldc```.
 Regeneration has applyCondition=@attributes.hp.value > 0, which should refer to the target.

   Effects transferred via item usage, require DAE and use its evaluation to resolve the problem.
 Fields written as simple @ fields (``@attributes.spelldc``) ALWAYS refer to the caster.